Why SpringBoot?

 </html>

 We are all set now to run the application.
-But before that we need to download and configure the server like Tomcat or Jetty or Wildfly etc in your IDE.
+But before that, we need to download and configure a server like Tomcat, Jetty, or Wildfly, etc., in your IDE.

-You can download Tomcat 8 and configure in your favourite IDE,run the application and point your browser to http://localhost:8080/springmvcjpa-demo.
-You should see the list of users details in a table.
+You can download Tomcat 8 and configure it in your favorite IDE, run the application, and point your browser to http://localhost:8080/springmvcjpa-demo.
+You should see the list of user details in a table.

 Well, you copy-paste the configuration and tweak it.
 Right?
 But remember one thing: if you have to do the same thing again and again, you should find an automated way to do it.